-The books from these wonderful women writers range from fun, “who-done-it” murder mysteries, to contemporary poetry; from gripping cutting edge novels to thought provoking non-fiction lifetime stories…
+The books from these wonderful women writers range from fun, “who-done-it” cozy mysteries, to contemporary poetry; to gripping cutting edge novels.

-Celia Miles & her “Marcy Dehanne, Grist Mill Mystery Series”
+Celia Miles & the latest edition to her “Marcy Dehanne, Grist Mill Mystery Series”

 Nancy Dillingham – “I Can’t Breathe” – a book of poetry